PauloMigAlmeida/MaNES/README.md

 - [ ] Create a ROM Disassembler (somewhat similar to what objdump does)
 - [ ] Create simplified GUI that contains the framebuffer and a RAM view
 - [ ] Implement 1 Mapper (the simplest one)
-- [ ] Write all of above in Rust (that's the secondary goal for this winter project)
+- [ ] Write all above in Rust (that's the secondary goal for this winter project)

 ## Stretch goals